TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 9/Acts 9.4.md

 ---

-and he fell upon the earth, and heard a voice saying unto him, Saul, Saul, why persecutest thou me?
+He fell on the earth, and heard a voice saying to him, "Saul, Saul, why do you persecute me?"